danielnuriyev/danielnuriyev.github.io/README.md

 #### Light

 So far I have been trying to stay within materialistic reason.
 What I am going to say now cannot be rationalized but can be experienced.
-When you perceive a meterial object, perceive the Divine Light in it.
+When you perceive a material object, perceive the Divine Light in it.
 Examples:
 - breathe in air and feel the 'energy' in the air.
 I am not trying to persuade you that the air has energy that you can feel.
 This is purely a mental thing.
 Just feel the energy.
 You have nothing to lose.
 - When you walk, feel the energy of the ground.
 Walk on energy.
 - When you look at the sky, see the non-physical light filling the space.
 Etc.

+And especially when you look into human eyes, see the Divine looking back at you albeit from behind multiple veils.

 #### Unity